shaysugg/Notes/iOS-study/RW Expert Swift/Modern language features.md

 ## Literals
 > Literals are a great abstraction to let consumers initialize your types using typed literals, such as String, Bool, Array and many others.

-some example can be: `ExpressibleByStringLiteral`, `ExpressibleByArrayLiteral`, `ExpressibleByDictionaryLiteral`
+Some examples can be: `ExpressibleByStringLiteral`, `ExpressibleByArrayLiteral`, `ExpressibleByDictionaryLiteral`
 ### Examples
 #### ExpressibleByStringLiteral
 checkout the example in [[Strings]]